matthew-kearney/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+        The Document Object Model is the interface thatrepresents the page so that it can be dynamically maniplate the page.

 2. What is an event?

+        An event is anything that happens on a page. ex- click, scroll, loading the page ect.

 3. What is an event listener?

+        Events listeners can be added to the js to perform a specific task when the event happens on the page.

 4. Why would we convert a NodeList into an Array?

+        We convert the nodelist so that we can use array methods like map and for each.

 5. What is a component?

+        A component is code that can be used build elements with style and functionality that is reuseble.

 ### Git Set up